liatrio/devops-bootcamp/docs/4/containers-helm.md

 5. Run `helm install configmap . ` to apply the Helm chart to the Kubernetes cluster.

-6. Run `kubectl get configmap game-demo -o yaml` to see the yaml that is applied from the Helm install step.
+6. Run `kubectl get configmap NAME -o yaml` to see the yaml that is applied from the Helm install step.

 7. Run `helm template . ` to show the entire output that Helm is creating for you.